 Lena set up the basics and helped me down the road when I hit 4,752 roadblocks.
 Her guidance was invaluable.
 After all, there is no crying in blogging.

 Jimmy Greenfield has been my rock.
 He is a beacon of bright light beaming from a lighthouse out to the stormy seas of Lake Michigan when I'm flailing for a hand.
 He offers a daily help thread and his presence every single day is a lifeline.
 His patience, encouragement and wicked sense of humor keep me moving forward.
 I shudder to think how many thousands of times he's answered the same questions over and over again.
 I know it's his job to be there for ChicagoNow bloggers, but he's never made me feel stupid or like a pesky mosquito carrying the zika virus.
 Thank you, Jimmy.
 Cheers back to you.

 2. I wish Google Analytics had never been invented.

 You work so hard on a post.
 Days maybe.
 You click your heels like Ron Santo that you did a pretty decent job.
 Not so fast.
 Later you look at your traffic report on Google Analytics and see you have 56 unique views and a bounce rate of 89%.
 For a week.
 Yikes.
 I "tried not to suck" but I did.
-Maybe think again about this blogging gig.
+Maybe think twice about this blogging gig.
 Take up the clarinet again.